Uvie21/Session-Presentations/README.md

 # Session-Presentations
-Presentations of my Expert Talks provided
+Presentations of Expert Talks and Session Provided at Security Events and Organisations.